Do you use your TV as a dog sitter?

-In our house, we have a cute little cocker spaniel who is really spoiled.
-When we leave the house for more than a few minutes, my wife insists on leaving the TV on in the family room for him.
+We have a cute little cocker spaniel in our house who is really spoiled.
+When we leave the house my wife insists on leaving the TV on in the family room for him.

-I don’t know whether it is to keep him entertained, provide some comfort to avoid separation anxiety, or simply to drown him out if he should start barking at the gardener or an unknown noise outside, but it has become an automatic part of our “leaving the house” checklist.
+I don’t know whether it is to keep him entertained, provide some comfort to avoid separation anxiety, or simply to drown him out if he should start barking at the gardener.
+It has become an automatic part of our “leaving the house” checklist.

 Is Dog TV real?

 It may not be as silly as it seems.
 Several years ago DirecTV, our satellite service, started offering the DOG TV channel as a dog sitter.

 They claim it is “friendly programing scientifically developed to provide the right company for dogs when left alone”.
 Yeah, right!
 After the free trial we didn’t buy it and never thought twice about it – until today.

 Flying by my screen I saw something that said “Audible for Dogs”.
 From the corner of my eye I caught a glimpse and knew I had to learn more.
 A quick trip to Google and I was on a new webpage from Audible that was promoting audio books for dogs [“Cesar Millan’s Guide to Audiobooks for Dogs”]

 The “Guide to Audiobooks for Dogs” is free

 It’s a free FREE audio book from Cesar Millan, the “dog whisperer”.
 In a nutshell, he has conducted research that shows that reading aloud to a dog, while you are away, can help with separation anxiety and keep your dog calm.